Good nutrition is important from day one.

 Fortunately, there are quite a few different baby formulas to choose from.
 If you want to shop smarter, let us provide you with a little bit of advice.

-If you have the financial leverage to do so, it’s highly recommended that you go with an organic formula.
+If you have the financial leverage to do so, it’s highly recommended that you go with an organic formula such as HiPP Dutch Formula.
 Formulas that aren’t organic can often contain hormones and chemicals that can cause harm to your baby.
 That’s crucial because children eat more than adults and are more vulnerable to free radicals and other risk factors from synthetics.

 Just be sure to read the label closely.
 Even the definition of organic can vary from producer to producer, so look for ingredients that are easy to comprehend.